© Dtiberio | Dreamstime.com

-- Sleep loss.
+- Sleep disorder.
 About 10 percent of shift workers have a diagnosable “shift work sleep disorder,” which involves trouble sleeping at night, not getting enough sleep, and feeling sleepy while at work.
 It can be very difficult for night-shift workers to get sufficient sleep during the day, leading to an overall sleep deficit.

 - Low vitamin D. The “sunshine vitamin,” vitamin D, is important for many aspects of health and can even reduce your risk for mortality.
 Unfortunately, night workers often don’t get the normal amount of sunlight exposure; studies have found shift work to be associated with low levels of vitamin D.

 - Weight gain.
 Lack of sleep and the habit of sleeping odd hours are considered independent risk factors for gaining weight, and shift workers are more likely to have obesity and higher BMIs than day workers.[4,5]

 - High triglycerides.
 Studies show that shift workers tend to have elevated triglyceride levels, even after adjusting for other factors such as dietary intake.[4,6,7] Elevated triglycerides are a risk factor for heart disease.